The image_tool

 The Analyze Tool

-The analyze tool is intended to help with basic statistical analysis on images.
-Its full options can be seen with the help output:
+analysis on images.
+Its full options can be seen with the help

-$ image_tool analyze -h
+tool.$ image_tool analyze -h

 Usage: image_tool ... analyze [options] operator filename